ppetar3333/ppetar3333/README.md

 >I'm Petar from Serbia, and i do for most of my time Front End Development.
 I really enjoy learning new languages.
 Beside Front End Development I also do Software Development in Java and C# (.NET).

 - 🔭 I’m currently working on desktop and web applications
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning React JS
-- 🤔 I’m looking for help with React
+- 🤔 I’m looking for help with back end development
 - 📫 How to reach me: ppetar33@gmail.com

 #### Skills and Expirience